eantonini/Global_wind_droughts/README.md

 * [CDS API key](https://cds.climate.copernicus.eu/api-how-to), which is needed to download the climate data from the Copernicus' Climate Data Store.
 * 6 TB of free disk space.
 3 TB are needed to download the climate data and 3 TB are needed to process the climate data and calculate the wind power densities and energy deficits.
 * Sufficient RAM memory to process the climate data.
 Downloaded climate files each containing a single variable for a single year are about 17 GB.
 Other derived files have dimensions up to 68 GB.
 I would recommend at least 128 GB of RAM memory.
 Some steps were intentionally made supre basic to minimize the RAM memory usage.

+[**Note:** If you download the already postprocessed data, you only need to have Conda.
+The scripts for analyzing them can be run on a regular laptop.]

 ## Conda environments